matter-labs/eip1962/SPECIFICATION.md

 - ensure that length of the byte array is `> modulus_length`, otherwise return error
 - `take(modulus_length)` and parse it as BigEndian encoding of an unsigned integer that is an `B` coefficient for a curve in the Weierstrass form
 - ensure that `B < base_field_modulus`, otherwise return error
+- `take(BYTES_FOR_LENGTH_ENCODING)` and parse it as unsigned integer `subgroup_order_length` for encoding of length of the next value
+- ensure that `subgroup_order_length > 0`, otherwise return error
+- ensure that length of the byte array is `> subgroup_order_length`, otherwise return error
+- `take(subgroup_order_length)` and parse it as BigEndian encoding of an unsigned integer `main_subgroup_order`
+- ensure that `main_subgroup_order > 1` as a sanity check
+- there are two purposes to requure `main_subgroup_order` to be included into the ABI:
+  - Upfront estimation of the worst-case scenario for a difficulty of the multiplication and multiexponentiation operations
+  - One may want to enforce that any point that would be later supplied for an operation is indeed in the main subgroup.
+While this check is most likely excessive for G1 (or G2) operations and should be done as a separate call of mutiplication operation, this check is MANDATORY for pairing operations
+- later should follow operation-specific parameters

 This list is a naive algorithm.
 Real implementation will merge e.g. reading of `A`, range check and parsing it as a representation of some form of the field element in one operation.

 Arithmetic is made using some fixed-length representation of a field element.
 This implementation follows an approach to represent them as a fixed length array `[u64; NUM_LIMBS`], such that for a modulus `M`: `2^(MODULUS_LIMGS*64) > 2*M` to ensure that one never has to take care about carry flags.
 In this case a field element with `255` bit modulus would be represented as `[u64; 4]`, but `256` bit modulus will be already represented as `[u64; 5]`